wasdee/rezipe/README.md

 * Library of localized ingredients - thanks to inheritance of class, not the all white rice is equal, Not all beef are equal,  `class HomMaliRice(WhiteRice):`, `class Wagyu(Beef)`
 * Make this for all popular programing languages
 * Able to create a opitimal cooking pipeline when do multiple recipes/dishes things at once
-* Able to create a opitimal cooking pipeline when do multiple recipes/dishes things at once
 * Enable [Bidirection Alias](https://dev.to/circleoncircles/rewrite-link-bidirectional-aliasing-in-python-ekl) for truly world citizen recipe i.e. `dough.bake` == `แป้งโด.อบ` == `面团.烤`

 ## Style